OmarCloud20/CDKTF-Tutorial/README.md

 3. Copy the `lambda_function.py` code from my [GitHub repository](https://raw.githubusercontent.com/OmarCloud20/CDKTF-Tutorial/main/lambda/lambda_function.py) and paste it into the `lambda_function.py` file.

-4. I will explain the new `main.py` code and then will provide the final `main.py` file at the end of the section.
+4. I go over the `main.py` code and the final `main.py` file will provided at the end of the section.

 - In the `main.py` file, import the `TerraformOutput`, `TerraformAsset` and `AssetType` classes from the `cdktf` module.
-[Assets](https://developer.hashicorp.com/terraform/cdktf/concepts/assets) construct is introduced in CDK for Terraform v0.4+ and is used to package a local directory and python file into a zip file. `TerraformOutput` construct is used to create an output for the Lambda function url. `AssetType` is used to specify the type of asset.
+[Assets](https://developer.hashicorp.com/terraform/cdktf/concepts/assets) construct is introduced in CDK for Terraform v0.4+ and is used to package a local directory and python file into a zip file.
+The `TerraformOutput` construct is used to create an output for the Lambda function url.
+The `AssetType` is used to specify the type of asset.

 The final import statements should look like this:

 ```
 from constructs import Construct